Yuxin-Yu/SpinalHDL-Eval/README.md

 # SpinalHDL-Eval: Large Language Model SpinalHDL Code Generation Evaluation Benchmark

->This is a **modified and enhanced version** of the **Verilog-Eval benchmark framework**, specifically adapted to evaluate SpinalHDL code generation capabilities of large language models (LLMs).
+>This is a **modified and enhanced version** of the **Verilog-Eval benchmark framework(https://github.com/NVlabs/verilog-eval)**, specifically adapted to evaluate SpinalHDL code generation capabilities of large language models (LLMs).
 While Verilog-Eval focuses on Verilog RTL generation, this project extends the evaluation to SpinalHDL - a powerful hardware description language embedded in Scala that enables sophisticated digital circuit design through advanced software engineering techniques.

 [**🇨🇳 中文文档**](README_CN.md) | [**🇺🇸 English README**](README.md)

-Originally based on NVIDIA's Verilog-Eval benchmark, this project maintains the same 156 comprehensive design problems but adapts them for SpinalHDL code generation, providing a systematic evaluation framework for assessing LLM performance in generating hardware designs using SpinalHDL's Scala-based HDL approach.
+Originally based on Verilog-Eval benchmark, this project maintains the same 156 comprehensive design problems but adapts them for SpinalHDL code generation, providing a systematic evaluation framework for assessing LLM performance in generating hardware designs using SpinalHDL's Scala-based HDL approach.

 ## Project Structure